AEP announces Eagle Rock Business Park is awarded certification for Eagle Rock site

 AEP is one of the largest electric utilities in the U.S., serving nearly 5.4 million customers in 11 states.
 It owns the largest electricity transmission network in the nation (40,000+ miles) and has more 765-kilovolt extra-high voltage transmission lines than all other U.S. transmission systems combined.
 In Ohio, AEP serves nearly 1.5 million customers and provides power to more than 920 communities.
 AEP’s Economic Development arm facilitates projects and supports community efforts through a variety of initiatives.

 Founded and headquartered in Cleveland, Ohio, in 1878, the Austin Company provides design-build and location consulting services for commercial and industrial operations.
 They offer a comprehensive portfolio of in-house services, including architectural design, engineering, design-build, construction management, operations improvement and consulting.
 Austin also offers value-added strategic planning services, such as site location, transportation and distribution consulting, and facility and process audits.
 Additional offices are located in Irvine, California; Atlanta, Georgia; Portage, Michigan; and St. Louis, Missouri; in addition to a joint venture company in Mexico.
 Learn more at www.theaustinconsulting.com.

 Started in 1983, the Seneca Industrial and Economic Development Corp.
-(SIEDC) is a private, non-profit corporation dedicated to driving positive economic, downtown, and community development in Tiffin and Seneca County, Ohio.
-In 2012, the community was ranked in the top 5 percent nationally for economic development, and last year, it was recognized as one of the top ten communities out of 600 micropolitans in the US.
+(SIEDC) is a private, non-profit corporation dedicated to driving positive economic, downtown, and community development in Tiffin and Seneca County, Ohio, which consistently ranks among the top communities nationally for economic development.
 Learn more about the great things going on at the company’s blog at www.senecasuccess.com.